Build Your Best Physique: Bodyweight Workout

 Banded shoulder press (band in each hand and under feet)

-Pike push up with hands om bench
+Pike push-up with hands on the bench

 Parallel bar triceps dip